LiudmilaZyrianova/CollegeProblemSolving/Statistics.md

 ### To know:
 Threaded binary tree and Explaination of Morris Method, string.trim(), StringBuilder.reverse.
 When do dynamic pr, fill top row and left row separately.
 Inorder using stack.
 DFS bottom up (110).
-When do bst w/ queue, keep track of levels using (int levelNum = queue.size();) (102)
+When do bst w/ queue, keep track of levels using (int levelNum = queue.size(); the for-loop) (102)

 ### Sources:
 [Original](https://github.com/Semaserg/LeetCodeProblems/blob/master/statistics)